 The crystal clear waters around the islands are some of the best in the world for divers, home to a wide array of marine wildlife, including Dugongs and Manta Rays.
 The islands of the archipelago are perhaps the best in this article if you are looking to truly escape the hustle and bustle.
 Tourism to the area is very much in its infancy, and many islands remain uninhabited.
 It is likely that when relaxing upon an island shoreline, the Mokens are the only people you’ll see.
 They are the archipelago’s indigenous inhabitants who live a nomadic life almost entirely on water.

 9. Corn Island – Nicaragua

-A truly fantastic example of these hidden gems are a pair of islands found off the coast of Nicaragua, the Corn Islands.
-The larger of the two, Great Corn island, is dotted with brightly coloured houses which house its indigenous Creole population.
-When visiting this island be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!
+A truly fantastic example of these hidden gems is a pair of islands found off the coast of Nicaragua, the Corn Islands.
+The larger of the two, Great Corn Island, is dotted with brightly colored houses which house its indigenous Creole population.
+When visiting this island, be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!

 The smaller island, Little Corn, has no roads or major urban development and is where you will want to head if you’re seeking to escape the stresses of modern life.

 The wildlife on Sentosa Island, a resort island off Singapore’s southern coast, is far from natural.
 Still, this gorgeous island is a favorite of my mother’s – she loves the butterflies here, so I felt it deserved inclusion.
 Even though this island has an artificial feel with an array of organized entertainment, it is hot on conservation, offers an amazing selection of wildlife, and is incredibly easy to get to, connected to the city by road, cable car, pedestrian boardwalk, and monorail.